XeroAPI/Api.Documentation/README.md

 # Api.Documentation

-Documentation for the Xero API.
-Presented at https://developer.xero.com/documentation.
+Documentation for the Xero API, presented at https://developer.xero.com/documentation.